-Smithfield is a decidedly white-collar town, with fully 86.99% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Smithfield is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Smithfield who work in office and administrative support (16.52%), sales jobs (10.55%), and teaching (8.48%).
+Smithfield is a decidedly white-collar town, with fully 85.48% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Smithfield is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Smithfield who work in office and administrative support (12.94%), management occupations (12.64%), and sales jobs (9.53%).

 Also of interest is that Smithfield has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Smithfield is a college town.
-There are a lot of students in Smithfield attending college, and as a result Smithfield provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Smithfield is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Smithfield enrolled in college, Smithfield has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The education level of Smithfield citizens is very high relative to the national average among all cities (21.84%): 34.78% of adults in Smithfield have a bachelor's degree or even advanced degree.
+The citizens of Smithfield are very well educated compared to the average community in the nation: 36.26% of adults in Smithfield have a bachelor's degree or even advanced degree.

-The per capita income in Smithfield in 2010 was $32,535, which is lower middle income relative to Rhode Island, and wealthy relative to the rest of the US.
-This equates to an annual income of $130,140 for a family of four.
+The per capita income in Smithfield in 2018 was $38,514, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
+This equates to an annual income of $154,056 for a family of four.

 The people who call Smithfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smithfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Smithfield include Irish, French , English, and French Canadian.
+Important ancestries of people in Smithfield include Italian, Irish, French, English, and Portuguese.

 The most common language spoken in Smithfield is English.
 Other important languages spoken here include Spanish and French.